 “Those of Caernarfon not the least in speed,…Three golden Eagles in their Ensigne brought”.

-The eagles then make a notable appearance on Thomas Conder’s 18th Century “British Traveller” map of north Wales, where they unequivocally represent the county amidst several emblems.
+The eagles then make a notable appearance on John Speed’s 1610/11 map of Caernarfonshire, where they feature in an inset representation of the county town, Caernarfon

-In his 1894 work “The Book of Public Arms”Arthur Fox-Davies refers to use of the three eagles emblem by the county town, Caernarfon.
+In his 1894 work “The Book of Public Arms”Arthur Fox-Davies refers to use of the three eagles emblem by the county town, Caernarfon, which seems borne out by the Speed map.
 He writes “CARNARVON (Carnarvonshire) has no Armorial bearings.
 Burke gives “Three eagles displayed in fesse,” and Debrett illustrates Arms as “Vert three eagles displayed in fesse or”…..
 The arms are of course those of Owen Gwynedd, King of North Wales.”

 An illustration of these is included in the 1915 update of this work.